nerolation/Ethereum-ticket-system/blogpost.md

 Broadly speaking, a ticket should carry enough value (in terms of ETH) so that only a few tickets are needed to compensate the builder for successful inclusion.
 For smaller ticket sizes, a larger number of tickets would need to be redeemed at once.
 However, this wouldn't pose a significant issue as users can purchase and redeem multiple tickets at the same time.

 For example, a user could buy 10 tickets by sending 0.001 ETH to the builder, along with 10 pieces of blinded information.
 Dealing with change could be more complex since a link to the buyer can't be established at the time of redemption.
-Therefore, the change can only be directed to the same recipient specified during the redemption, or it can be collected by the searcher and/or forwarded to the proposer.
+Therefore, the change can only be directed to the same recipient specified during the redemption, or it can be collected by the builder and/or forwarded to the proposer.

 Hence, the ticket size should be chosen to be small enough not to generate substantial amounts of change.